My CGPA is below 3.2. Can I still apply?

 No. The GRE is not required for admission to our Department.

 Can you send me a list of all your professors who are looking for graduate students?

 We do not maintain a separate list of professors looking for students as this is always subject to change.
-The list of Professors who are eligible to directly supervise graduate students can be found at the Faculty Members and Associate Members pages.
+The list of Professors who are eligible to directly supervise graduate students can be found here.

 What is the best way to find a supervisor?

 Finding a supervisor might be the most important but challenging part of the admission process.
 As a graduate student, you will work under a supervisor for the selected program (M.Sc. and Ph.D.).
 The supervisor plays a crucial role in proposing and guiding your research project.
 When looking for a supervisor, start by carefully reading the information on the Professors’ pages.
 After that, you should be able to determine who is working in the field that interests you.
 If you cannot find sufficient information on the McGill website, look up some of the Professors' publications.
 Once you narrow your list down to a couple of researchers, please contact them directly by e-mail.
 In your email, you should specify your experience, educational background and your achievements in a brief Curriculum Vitae.
 Describe what type of research you would like to do and why you have chosen them for your supervisor.
 Explain why you would be an excellent addition to the lab and demonstrate which points from your CV prove that you can succeed in an academic environment.
 You may add your scanned transcript to demonstrate that your grades fulfill the Departmental admission requirements.